sdpalley/wigmorebot/README.md

 5. In short, Wigmore can automate the performance of many tasks -- either with existing scripts or ones that are created.
 It will interact with you using plain English, on the command line or in a graphical user interface.

 It is pretty  darn cool.
 And there's no reason why lawyers can't have robots too.

+While you don't have to be a skilled programmer to build your own bot, it does take some technical knowledge in order to meld together many (pre-built) moving parts.
+Here are a couple of the rookie mistakes I made:

+- You need 'redis' to run your bot locally . . . and you have start it .

+- The scripts contain  'dependencies' -- if you look in the `package.json` file you'll see  a reference to

 ###### The original readme follows, below.
 The instructions work way too well for me to mess with them.